byteface/domonic/README.md

 print(HTMLBeautifier.beautify(output, 4))
 ```

-### common errors
+### Common Errors
-If you incorrectly type the code it will obviously not work.
-So there are a bunch of common ones I've noticed :
+If you incorrectly type code it will obviously not work.
+So there are a bunch of common ones I've noticed when creating large domonic templates. :

-##### TODO - catch these and raise a friendly error that tells you what to fix

 IndexError: list index out of range
     - You most likely didn't put a underscore on an attribute.

 SyntaxError: invalid syntax
-    - You most likely are missing a comma somewhere between params
+    - You are Missing a comma between attributes

 SyntaxError: positional argument follows keyword argument
     - You have to pass attributes LAST. and strings and objects first. *see docs*

+TypeError: unsupported operand type(s) for ** or pow(): 'str' and 'dict'
+    - You are Missing a comma between attributes. before the **{}

+##### TODO - catch these and raise a friendly custom ParseError that tells you what to fix

 ### run tests